openhab/openhab-addons/bundles/org.openhab.binding.xmltv/README.md

 Here is a sample for France : https://www.xmltv.fr/

 This binding takes an XMLTV file as input and creates a thing for each channel contained in it.
-XmlTV channels are called Media Channels in this binding in order to avoid messing with ESH Channels.
+XmlTV channels are called Media Channels in this binding in order to avoid messing with openHAB Channels.

-For each thing, you'll be able to get information regarding the current program and the next to come.
+For each thing, you will be able to get information regarding the current program and the next to come.

 ## Supported Things